What movie has 0 on Rotten Tomatoes?

 What does a 0% rating on Rotten Tomatoes mean?

-A movie can receive a 0% rating if it fails to impress any of the critics who review it.
-This could be due to various reasons, such as weak storytelling, poor acting, subpar production values, or a combination of these factors.
+A 0% rating is exceptionally rare because it requires every single critic to give the movie a negative review.
+Even movies that are widely regarded as terrible often manage to secure a few positive reviews.
+A 0% rating suggests that the film has failed to find any redeeming qualities in the eyes of the critics.

-The movie’s unprecedented 0% rating has sparked intense curiosity among movie enthusiasts, who are now eager to witness the film for themselves.
-While the film’s lackluster reception may deter some, others are intrigued the possibility of witnessing a cinematic disaster firsthand.
+The movie’s unprecedented 0% rating has sparked curiosity among movie enthusiasts, who are now eager to witness the train wreck for themselves.
+While the film’s lack of critical acclaim may deter some, it has undeniably generated a significant amount of buzz and intrigue.

-As the news of this movie’s 0% rating spreads like wildfire, it serves as a stark reminder of the importance of critical reviews in shaping public opinion.
-While Rotten Tomatoes ratings are not the sole determinant of a movie’s quality, they undoubtedly hold significant influence over the perception of a film.

-Only time will tell if this movie will be able to recover from its abysmal rating and find an audience willing to give it a chance.
-In the meantime, it stands as a cautionary tale for filmmakers and a testament to the power of critical evaluation in the world of cinema.
+As the film industry continues to evolve, it is important to remember that even the most critically panned movies can find an audience and achieve cult status.
+Whether this ill-fated movie will follow a similar trajectory remains to be seen.
+For now, it stands as a testament to the power of negative reviews and the impact they can have on a film’s reputation.